-Youth engagement has gained momentum in many fields that work closely with young people, including youth programs and services, youth organizations, schools, and other institutions working to help young people thrive.
+Youth engagement model has been gaining momentum in various fields that work closely with young people, including schools, youth programs and services, youth organizations, and other institutions working to help young people thrive.

 What is youth engagement?